SheynD/SearchEnginesProject/README.md

 We are going to also want to install elastic search in python ``pip install elasticsearch``

-Once we move to indexing all of the datasets we are going to run our of JVM heap space.
+Once we move to indexing all of the datasets we are going to run out of JVM heap space.
 A solution to this was to switch to 4GB of RAM.
 Change the `/usr/local/etc/elasticsearch/jvm.options`.
-Change the default `-Xms2g` & `-Xmx2g` to 4g each.
+Change the default `-Xms2g` & `-Xmx2g` to 4GB each.
 Or half your RAM size.

 ## Simple Usage
 First run the elasticsearch server by typing `elasticsearch`